MicrosoftDocs/sql-docs/docs/ado/guide/data/shape-compute-clause.md

 ---
+title: "Shape COMPUTE Clause"
 description: "Shape COMPUTE Clause"
-title: "Shape COMPUTE Clause | Microsoft Docs" ms.prod: sql ms.prod_service: connectivity ms.technology: ado
-ms.custom: ""
+author: rothja
+ms.author: jroth
 ms.date: "01/19/2017"
-ms.reviewer: ""
+ms.prod: sql
+ms.technology: ado
 ms.topic: conceptual
 helpviewer_keywords:
   - "shape commands [ADO]"
   - "compute clause [ADO]"
-  - "data shaping [ADO], COMPUTE clause" ms.assetid: 3fdfead2-b5ab-4163-9b1d-3d2143a5db8c
+  - "data shaping [ADO], COMPUTE clause"
-author: rothja
-ms.author: jroth
 ---
 # Shape COMPUTE Clause
 A shape COMPUTE clause generates a parent **Recordset**, whose columns consist of a reference to the child **Recordset**; optional columns whose contents are chapter, new, or calculated columns, or the result of executing aggregate functions on the child **Recordset** or a previously shaped **Recordset**; and any columns from the child **Recordset** listed in the optional BY clause.